US: Nintendo download for 16th January

 - Regina & Mac

-*Solely playable on New Nintendo 3DS, New Nintendo 3DS XL and New Nintendo 2DS XL techniques.
+*Solely playable on New Nintendo 3DS, New Nintendo 3DS XL and New Nintendo 2DS XL methods.

 Supply: Nintendo of America